-Belize produces about 50% of its required electricity from hydroelectric sources.
-The other 50% is imported.
+Belize produces about 53% of its required electricity from hydroelectric sources.
 The domestic sugar industry uses sugar cane husks (a waste product in sugar production) to power its operations, making the entire industry carbon neutral.

-Today, experts estimate Belize has oil reserves of about 6.7 million barrels (see p.
-2 of Economics and Resources).
+Today, experts estimate Belize has oil reserves of about 6.7 million barrels (see Economics and Resources).
 With no domestic refining capacity, Belize must export its oil to the US to be refined before reimporting the refined petroleum products.